 Fear Not (Part 21/30) – Gratitude

-“Then the angel said to them, ‘Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.
-For there is born to you … a Savior.”
-(Lk.
-2:10,11)
+10And so the angel said to them, “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people; 11for today in the city of David there has been born for you a Savior, who is Christ the Lord.

 “Gratitude is the lifebelt on the river of life,” someone once said.
 Another wrote: “Gratitude is good medicine for the soul.
 It’s a pity that very few people take it.”